UW-Advanced-Robotics-Lab/uwarl-libbarrett/README.md

              <-0.00000366, 0.00207291,-0.00000102 >,
              < 0.00001980,-0.00000102, 0.00161521 >> # BarrettHand
 ```
 , and the D-H parameters, corresponding to the Barrett-Hand, that were already present in the config-file, were un-commented.

+Note: The motors being referred to in this config are the motors driving the cables, not any joint motors (that one may be defining in ROS).